 Planning includes preparing for the realization of the desired achievements and the correct distribution of the time frame.
 Each person must plan their life.
 Otherwise, it will go with the flow without any change for the better.
-The manager needs to plan personal time, ways to achieve goals, set targets, and achievement criteria for employees.
+The manager needs to have his own time management skills – to plan personal time, ways to achieve goals, set targets, and achievement criteria for employees.

 We need to learn how to make a long-term plan – from 5 years, for a year and the next month.
 Interestingly, the term “five-year period” was often used in Soviet times, why this period?
 Because five years is a convenient time for planning for the average time, shows a clear result in a comparative analysis.

 With long-term plans, you can decompose tasks into smaller periods, striving for the result.
 Now in organizations, employees are often assigned tasks by quarters and months, which is called tactical planning.
-The time management of the manager in the minimum consideration is the planning of the working day.
-Naturally, the number of tasks grows in proportion to the organization and takes a lot of time to solve all problems.
+The time management skills of the manager in the minimum consideration are the planning of the working day.
+Naturally, the number of tasks grows in proportion to the organization, and takes a lot of time to solve all problems.

 Executive Time-Management Checklist

-To simplify the solution of current issues, the following recommendations are proposed:
+To simplify the solution to current issues, the following recommendations are proposed:

 - It is useful to break down tasks into “blocks” or “sub-tasks.”